clipperhouse/netlify/content/query-expansions-stack-overflow-talent.md

 ### Query expansions, v2

 We solved some obvious problems, but one can see the limits in the above approach.
-We are crudely substituting literal text, not tokens.
 Substrings are a problem, as are n-grams.

-The next step was to move this logic down into the query-parsing infrastructure.
+The next step was to move this logic down into the **query-parsing infrastructure**.
 By doing so, we operate on a real syntax tree, with real tokens, and avoid “stringy” edge cases.
 We added a [simple library](https://www.benjamin.pizza/posts/2017-11-13-recursion-without-recursion.html) for making substitutions, and eliminated regex.

 As of this writing, we offer query expansions for a few dozen common search terms (examples below).
-The result is that the customer success team needs to give clients ‘tips and tricks’ less often, demos by salespeople are more impressive, and most importantly, developers are more likely to be found by the right companies.
+The result is that the customer success team needs to recommend ‘tips and tricks’ less often; demos by salespeople are more impressive; and most importantly, developers are more likely to be found by the right companies.

+_Thanks to [Benjamin Hodgson](https://www.benjamin.pizza) for contributing to this essay._

+--

-### Appendix: example query expansions
+#### Appendix: example query expansions

 _A non-exhaustive list, for illustration._